I have been to the Cliffs of Moher at least a thousand times (this year!) and I’m still in awe by of the view each time!

 If it’s in any way breezy, steer clear from the edge.

-When I worked as a news reporter in Clare, I remember a man from the Doolin Coastguard explaining to me how some people fall from the cliffs in freak accidents.
+When I worked as a news reporter in Clare, I remember chatting with a search and rescue member of the Doolin Coastguard who explained to me how some people come to fall from the cliffs in freak accidents.

 He explained that when a sightseer stands and looks over the edge on a breezy day, a gust of wind may potentially be rushing up towards them.